pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ```

 After you've got it running go to [localhost:3000](http://localhost:3000/) and
-try searching for `ruby` or `language`.
+try searching for ruby or language.
 Also try combinations of words to see
-how different articles are sorted: `ruby gem` or `ruby gemstone`.
+how different articles are sorted: ruby gem or ruby gemstone.

 Now search for `gem` and try changing the Multi Match Query Type Parameter to
 `phrase_prefix` to see what will change.

 If you still think this is exciting, how about going through the
 [Elastic Search Query DSL][es-query-dsl].
-Be amazed and do experiment!
+Be amazed and experiment!

 About the author
 ----------------